Knorsker/Knorsker.github.io/index.markdown

 _Table 3: XXXXX._

-Looking at the key numbers of the table *table 3* it can be seen that there are very few bike racks in Vanløse and only 30.8\% of the bikespots in Vanløse are owned by the public.
-Looking at the geoplots it is seen that the density of bike racks pr. citizen for Vanløse is very low.
+Looking at the key numbers of *table 3* it can be seen that there are very few bike racks in Vanløse and only 30.8% of the bikespots in Vanløse are owned by the public.
+Looking at the geoplots it is seen that the density of bike racks per citizen for Vanløse is very low.
 It could thereby be a possibility to invest in more bike racks in this district to ensure that this district receives adequate resources to support cycling as a viable transportation option.
+Furthermore, it can also be seen that the ratio of publiv spots in Bispebjerg and Østerbro are also low, which was also visible in *figure 8*.

 __Discussion and Conclusion (VI)__